mountainstorm/Squall/README.md

 ### Plugin ###

-Once the windows layout has been created the plugin is launched.
+Once the windows layout has been created the plugin is launched by calling `launch`.
+When the window is close `shutdown` is called.